Physics-informed Guided Disentanglement in Generative Networks: Experiments

-To correctly fool the discriminator, it is important to choose a model that realistically resembles the entangled feature.
-We now detail the four models implemented for the model tasks in Tab.~\ref{tab:tasks-list}, detailing differentiable~($w_d$) and non-differentiable~($w_{nd}$) parameters.
-An ablation of the models is done in Sec.~\ref{sec:exp-ablation-choice}.\\
+To correctly fool the discriminator, it is crucial to choose a model that realistically resembles the entangled feature.
+We leverage 4 physical models, listed in Tab.~\ref{tab:tasks-list} `Model' with their differentiable~($w_d$) and non-differentiable~($w_{nd}$) parameters.

-\textbf{Raindrop model.} Fig.~\ref{fig:drops} illustrates our drop occlusion model extending the model of Alletto \textit{et al.}~\cite{alletto2019adherent}, which is balanced between complexity and realism.
+\textbf{Raindrop model.} We extend the model of Alletto \textit{et al.}~\cite{alletto2019adherent}, which is balanced between complexity and realism.
 Drops are approximated by simple trigonometric functions, while we encompass also noise addition for shape variability~\cite{shadertoy}.
 For drops photometry, we use fixed displacement maps $(U, V)$ for coordinate mapping on both x and y axes, technically encoded as 3-channels images~\cite{alletto2019adherent}.
 To approximate light refraction, a drop at $(u,v)$ has its pixel $(u_i,v_i)$ mapped to

 where $\rho$ is a drop-wise value representing water thickness.
 Most importantly, we also model imaging focus, since it may extremely impact the rendered raindrop appearance~\cite{halimeh2009raindrop,cord2011towards,alletto2019adherent}.
 Hence, we use a Gaussian point spread function~\cite{pentland1987new} to blur synthetic raindrops.
 We implement kernel variance $\sigma$ as differentiable, while drops size ($s$), frequency ($p$), and shape ($t$) related parameters are non differentiable.
 We use a single shape parameter and generate 4 types of drops, with associated $p$ and $t$.